IT Careers

 In smaller organizations, a senior systems administrator plans upgrades or maintenance work, assigns tasks, and takes part in the technical work themselves.
 In larger organizations, a senior systems administrator’s role might be entirely administrative.
 All of their time is taken up with planning, delegating and monitoring the work of systems administration across a large network of devices.

 That’s why most senior systems administrators are highly experienced technical experts in their own right.
-But more often than not, it’s soft skills like communication, prioritization and management that are the key differentiators between a systems administrator and a senior systems administrator.
+But more often than not, soft skills like communication, prioritization, and management are the key differentiators between a systems administrator and a senior systems administrator.

 49 Real Salaries for Senior Systems Administrators

-Depending on where you look throughout the country, you’re likely to find different salaries for senior systems administrators.
+You will likely find different salaries for senior systems administrators depending on where you look throughout the country.
 The difference between high-paid senior systems administrators and low-paid ones is significant — sometimes in the same city.

-We’ve gathered salary information from job postings and current job descriptions for senior systems administrators from all over the country.
-We’ve arranged them according to positions suited for senior systems administrators with less experience and those at the tops of their games.
-We also broke the salary information down according to city and state, because the differences between some job markets is huge.
+We’ve gathered salary information from job postings and current job descriptions for senior systems administrators nationwide.
+We’ve arranged them according to positions suited for senior systems administrators with less experience and those at the top of their games.
+We also broke the salary information down according to city and state because the differences between some job markets are huge.

 • The national average salary for a Senior Systems Administrator is $78,200.